-2It should be noted that throughout this investigation, multiple people identified the pseudoephedrine they sold or bought or used to manufacture methamphetamine as coming from the
+2It should be noted that throughout this investigation, multiple people identified the pseudoephedrine they sold or bought or used to manufacture methamphetamine as coming from the "trash" or as "waste" or from someone who "got rid of it" for a plant.

-In May of 2007, co-defendant Mindy Morris identified co-defendant Harley Harvey as a source of pseudoephedrine or "E", meaning ephedrine.3 Harvey had made admissions to Morris that the pseudoephedrine he was selling (\$7,000 to \$10,000 a pound) had been stolen from a manufacturing plant.
+In May of 2007, co-defendant Mindy Morris identified defendant Harley Harvey as a source of pseudoephedrine or "E", meaning ephedrine.3 Harvey had made admissions to Morris that the pseudoephedrine he was selling (\$7,000 to \$10,000 a pound) had been stolen from a manufacturing plant.
 Subsequent investigation lead to a recorded conversation with Harvey wherein he states that there is "a lot of E" around and showed the Morris a bag containing 4 to 6 ounces of methamphetamine.
 He also talked about "Ryan" as a source for pseudoephedrine.
 Ryan was later determined to be defendant Ryan Breit.